 You can find my work history over at LinkedIn which uses the reverse chronological format (most recent work comes first).
-That does make sense for a quick read on “does this guy work in an area similar to me, should we talk”.
+That does make sense for a quick read to assess, “does this guy work in an area similar to me, should we talk?”
 However I usually find that when I meet somebody, I want to hear their story, their “history” if you like.
 Maybe that is a habit I acquired from studying History at Oxford.
 I find it a good habit as it helps me to understand the whole person.
 To save time when we talk, here is a quick history in normal chronological format.
 It is my story, I am not attempting to fit myself into the sort of box you find at LinkedIn or in a Corporate Bio or Resume/CV.

 I was born in Berlin, we then moved to Beirut, two cold war hotspots because my father worked for MI6.
 Aged 7 I started at British Boarding Schools.
 Wherever we lived, I always went to the Swiss Alps for 4 weeks every winter as my father was a fanatic skier.
 So Switzerland feels like home and that is where I live now.

 I studied History at Oxford University (Oriel College) and was lucky enough to hear lectures from a brilliant Historian called A.J.P.
 Taylor.
-I had a small twinge about the decision to study history (“useless liberal arts degree”) but a wise fellow told me that it is about training your mind muscle and what you actually learn is irrelevant to work as everything changes so fast.
-History proved a surprisingly good training for navigating the hyper-change of the technology industry, helping me to quickly evaluate information from multiple sources, being sceptical of motivations behind information, to arrive at a decent approximation of reality.
+I had a small twinge about making the decision to study history (“useless liberal arts degree”) but a wise fellow told me that it is about training your mind muscle and what you actually learn is irrelevant to work as everything changes so fast.
+History proved a surprisingly good training for navigating the hyper-change of the technology industry, helping me to quickly evaluate information from multiple sources, being skeptical of motivations behind information, in order to arrive at a decent approximation of reality.

-I briefly considered an academic career but was too keen to be in the real world.
+I briefly considered an academic career, but was too keen to be in the real world.
 The real world of toil and trouble in 1977 when I left Oxford was pretty tough.
 This was the 3 day week, strikes, riots, far worse unemployment than today – the Sex Pistols and Clash resonated with this reality.
-After a few totally dead end jobs (night shifts in factories have interesting characters), I sold encyclopaedias to American soldiers in Germany for 9 months, which was enough to pay off my debts (tiny by today’s college debt standards).
+After a few totally dead end jobs (night shifts in factories have interesting characters), I sold encyclopedias to American soldiers in Germany for 9 months, which was enough to pay off my debts (tiny by today’s college debt standards).
 Then I started looking for “real” work, the type of work that college graduates are supposed to do.
 The conversations went like this:

 Me: “I got a 2.1 in History from Oxford”